How has volunteering been affected by the pandemic?

 COMMUNITIES 1st COVID-19 INFORMATION AND SUPPORT

-If your organisation is facing challenges as a direct result of Coronavirus you can contact us on 01727 743018 or via email: email@example.com and we will prioritise support for your organisation.
+If you need information, advice or support Communities 1st is here to help.
+We can offer advice on issues from fundraising to governance and to managing volunteers.
+You can contact us on 01727 743018 or via email: email@example.com and we will prioritise support for your organisation.

-On our website you can find a range of resources and support aimed at local charities, community groups, voluntary organisations and social enterprises on issues relating to Covid-19, including:
+On our website you can find a range of resources and support on issues relating to Covid-19, including:

-- Planning and adapting – including staffing issues, governance, managing a funding crisis, digital support, safeguarding and other useful resources (operational issues and guidance on working with different sectors of the community)
+- Resource Hub – including staffing issues, governance, managing a funding crisis, digital support, safeguarding and other useful resources (operational issues and guidance on working with different sectors of the community)

 - Useful Covid-19 volunteer introduction videos and documents for your organisation and information about mutual aid groups

 We want to gather stories about positive things that are happening in our local communities.
 If you have a Kindness Story that you would like to share please email us: firstname.lastname@example.org #1stcommunities